Jrayp/Moku/README.md

 ### Iterator Functions

+These functions are convienience functions for iterating through a specified region of a moku map.
+If you need custom iteration, you can of course iterate using a nested for loop.
+Just be aware that the moku map table also contains non coordinate data.
+It is therefore advised that you do not use a forp loop to avoid errors.

 #### moku.iterate_region(map, x, y, width, height, [fn])
 Iterates a rectangular region of the supplied moku map, using `x`, `y`, `width`, and `height` as bounds.
 An optional function `fn` can be supplied to filter results.